mrymdev/EmployeeManagement/README.md

 # JustEat challenge

-This is the implementation of the Just Eat challenge, described in the Employee API - Coding Challenge - Career.pdf
+This is the implementation of the Just Eat challenge, described in this [README.pdf](EmployeeAPI-CodingChallenge-TaskDescription.pdf)

 ## Content